aleshaleksey/fansys23/08-spell-list.md

 - The affected area is classed as being one step closer to having the "Extreme temperature: Severe Cold" modifier.
 - The caster, if caught in the area of effect, is not affected by the spell unless they so choose.

-**Upcast**: For every MP dice added above 2 the spell's radius increases by 5ft (this also affects the caster).
+**Upcast**: For every MP die added above 2 the spell's radius increases by 5ft (this also affects the caster).
 OR Increase the duration by 1 minute.

 **Global**: The spell's range is 100ft per 2 MP dice, centred on you (you are not affected) and lasts for a day.
 For every 2 MP above 2, either the radius increases by 100ft, or the duration increase by a day.
 In this case, the target only makes its save at the start of each hour.